[ Printer Friendly Version ] [ Report Abuse ]

 "Claire?
 Claire!"
 He screamed.
 He was flustered and moved his arms about him.
 He could feel the cool pavement scratch his fingertips, he could feel debris, and he could suddenly feel heat so intense that he grew afraid.

-He needed to stop the fire.
-He looked all around him to try and find his wand.
-But he didn't feel anything remotely stick-like.
+He smelt smoke.
+He felt around the pavement, but he didn't feel anything remotely wand-like or his wife's figure.
 He panicked even more and his thoughts grew morbid.

 Thoughts?
 Constructive criticism?